 Do you have a job offer in Spain in a highly qualified position?
 Do you have a qualified degree at a prestigious university and would like to work in Spain?
 Then the highly skilled professional visa is your work permit.
 But, how to start?
+Which are the required documents and its procedure?
 In this post, we are going to go over everything you need to know about this work visa.
 Are you ready?

 WHAT IS THE HIGHLY QUALIFIED VISA?

 The Highly Qualified Visa or Highly Skilled Professional Visa is a work permit that enables citizens from outside the European Union to live and work in Spain legally, provided that they will start working in a managerial or qualified position.

 Which are, exactly, the labor profiles that would be eligible to apply for this work permit as a highly skilled professional?

 - Managers and individuals who manage a relatively large group of people inside a company

 - Individuals who work in really technical and specialized job positions

 - Non-EU citizens who finished their superior studies in a prestigious business school or university

 This residence permit, regulated by Article number 71 from the Entrepreneur Law, grants the before mentioned individuals a two-year residency authorization (plus renewals up to 5 years).